alanc98/rtems-cfs-demo/README.md

 - cFS Table files.
 These are the binary tables that are loaded at runtime and used by the applications.
 - cFS Startup script file.

+The RTEMS Kernel Image is built using a regular Makefile and links the executable image that is loaded on the board.
+How does it include the cFS?
+In this demo, it does the following:
+- It links the cFE core object along with the other objects in the RTEMS Kernel Image.
+Note that if you try to build the rki2 directory first, the link will fail, because there is no cFE core object.
+- It copies the cFS application objects, tables, and startup script into a tar image that is unpacked into a RAM disk when RTEMS starts.

 ## If you built your own RTEMS toolchain
 Before building you may need to change the path in the cFS CMake toolchain file.
 It can be found in:
 ```